Boiling Point Calculator

 This boiling point calculator tells you how to calculate the boiling point of most common substances at an arbitrary pressure, based on the Clausius–Clapeyron relation.
-Whether you want to analyze water, ethanol or ammonia, simply provide some reference values and this calculator will do the work for you.
-Read on to learn what exactly is the boiling point definition and what equation can you use to determine its value.
+Whether you want to analyze water, ethanol, or ammonia, simply provide some reference values, and this calculator will do the work for you.
+Read on to learn what exactly is the boiling point definition and what equation you can use to determine its value.

 Boiling point definition

 The boiling point is simply the temperature at which water starts boiling — in other words, it changes its state from liquid to gas.
 This temperature is dependent on pressure and the substance's latent heat of vaporization.
 The latter property is unique for each substance — you can be sure that two samples of water will have the same latent heat.
 You can learn more in the latent heat calculator

 Our boiling point calculator uses the Clausius–Clapeyron relation to establish the boiling point of any substance at a given pressure.
 This equation characterizes phase transitions (such as vaporization) and relates the pressure to boiling point in the following way: